California officer critically injured in skateboard attack

 SOUTH SAN FRANCISCO, Calif.
-(AP) — Police in the city of South San Francisco say an officer was struck in the head with a skateboard and critically injured while chasing a suspect.
+(AP) — A suspect fleeing a police officer in the city of South San Francisco turned and cracked him in the head with a skateboard, leaving the 12-year department veteran in critical condition Friday, the police chief said.

-A police statement released early Friday said the officer was in surgery.
-The officer was pursuing the suspect Thursday afternoon after getting a report that someone was causing a disturbance.
+The officer suffered traumatic head injuries in the Thursday afternoon attack and underwent surgery, Chief Jeff Azzopardi told reporters.
+The officer’s name was not released, but Azzopardi said he is married with two young children.

-Authorities say the man fled on a skateboard and then turned and used it to knock the officer unconscious.
-Another officer arrested the man.
+Several people had flagged down the officer to report a person behaving aggressively and irrationally.
+The man immediately became confrontational when the officer approached and tried to flee on the skateboard, the chief said.

 Most Read Stories